XeniaHerr/Orkan/HACKING.md

 ## Again Restrucuring

-I think the speed gain from caching single letters is marginal.
+I think the speed gain from aching single letters is marginal.
 I think a better way would be to cache all binaries into buffers once they are first drawn...
-Or i skip cahching entirely and focus on the search algorithm...
+Or i skip caching entirely and focus on the search algorithm...